 Weight: 37.8 lbs

 Whether you want to use this stroller with car seats, bassinets, regular seats, or a combination of any of these… you can.
-It allows for 16 different seating configurations, which means this stroller can truly grow with your children and your family’s needs.
+It allows for over 24 different seating configurations, which means this stroller can truly grow with your children and your family’s needs.

 UPPAbaby VISTA + Rumble Seat + Piggyback — #1 Tandem Pick for twins and an older single